Waste Water Treatment Plant must be there in every coal fired power plant. The reasons are the following :

 The explanation of the above chart :

-At least two sources or input in Waste Water Treatment : Water Treatment Plant Neutralization Basin, blow down of Boiler.
+two sources or input in Waste Water Treatment : Water Treatment Plant Neutralization Basin, blow down of Boiler.
 Waste source goes to Retention Basin.
 The main process in the Waste Water Treatment are pH Adjustment, Coagulation and Flocculation.
 NaOH is injected to adjust pH around 6 - 8.
 Coagulation is destabilization process of suspended solid or colloid material with coagulation sunstance (FeCl3) to produce micro floc using rapid mixing.
 After that, the process is going to flocculation by Polymer.
 Flocculation is the floc formation process which basically uses agglomeration grouping between particles and coagulats with gentle mixing to combine several particles into large floc.

 In Clarifier, sedimentation is happen in bottom and clear water (supernatant) in the above.
 Solid which formed by sedimentation is treated in Sludge Dewatering Unit.
 Clear water is going to Neurtalization Tank to adjust pH ( 6 - 8 ) before discharging to sea or outfall.
 The parameters of treated water must be monitoring are: